An Ennola duality for subgroups of groups of Lie type: Preliminaries, Brauer characters and fields of values

 \begin{lem} Let $A$ be a matrix in $\GL_d(k)$.
 The multiset of eigenvalues of $A$ is invariant under the Frobenius endomorphism $F_q$ if and only if $A$ is conjugate to an element of $\GL_d(q)$. \end{lem}

-For a proof, a semisimple conjugacy class of $\GL_d(k)$ is determined by its multiset of eigenvalues.
+For a proof, a semisimple conjugacy class of $\GL_d(k)$ is determined the multiset of eigenvalues of a representative matrix.
 The Frobenius endomorphism permutes the classes, and this action is determined by its action on the eigenvalues.
 Thus a conjugacy class is stabilized by the Frobenius endomorphism if and only if the multiset of eigenvalues is.
 Now apply, for example, \cite[Theorem 26.7]{malletesterman} to obtain a semisimple element of $\GL_d(k)$ fixed by the Frobenius endomorphism whenever the class is stabilized by it.

 So Lemma \ref{lem:fieldvalues} tells us that, for a simple $kH$-module $M$, $M$ is realizable over $\F_q$ if and only if the multiset of eigenvalues of each element of $H$ on $M$ is invariant under $F_q$.
 The same will therefore be true of their lifts to $\C$ when performing the Brauer character construction, that they are invariant under $\zeta_n\mapsto\zeta_n^q$, where $\zeta_n$ is an appropriate root of unity and the map is on the field $\Q(\zeta_n)$.